nojhan/colout/README.md

 groups.

-Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, or any number between 0 and 255.
+Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, Random or any number between 0 and 255.

 Available styles are: normal, bold, faint, italic, underline, blink, rapid_blink, reverse, conceal or random.

+`Random` will color each matching pattern with a random color among the 255 available in the ANSI table. `random` will do the same in 8 colors mode.

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.